Updated: Jan 13

 A few things about the photo to keep in mind.
 IMDb will automatically crop your photo into their standard profile photo aspect ratio of about 1:0.675 (general vertical movie poster size).
 If you have a landscape photo, it will be centered and automatically cropped off both the left and the right to fit.
 You also need a high quality photo, and one that at least looks like it belongs on that Film page (to pass their submission guidelines).
 Once the photo has been processed and added to the site, that tag will connect that photo to your Actor page, and you will have a NEW profile photo for **Free.
 Now, don't get frustrated if this doesn't work right off the bat.
 This is a sort of loophole that IMDb has been trying to close.
 If it doesn't work the first time, submit again with a different photo, and perhaps even on a different film.
 If nothing else works, I have had great luck with finding friends who are IMDb subscribers (or starting a free trial period yourself), and having them follow the instructions above.
 In fact, that is your best bet.
 Members photos are prioritized by the IMDb staff for processing.

 Thank you for taking the time to visit my page and I hope I was able to help.
-To make your experience better I don't use Ads., so I only ask that you consider showing me some love on social media!
+If so, I hope you consider showing me some love on social media!
 Check out the links above!
 Cheers!